-All Projects must have a completed MANDATORY Research Approval Certificate filled out, uploaded to zFairs, and placed in the digital logbook.
+All Projects must have a completed MANDATORY Research Approval Certificate filled out and stapled to the front cover of the logbook.
 (Points will be deducted if not found in logbook.)

-Registration Deadline: Monday, March 1, 2021, by 5:00 p.m.
-Project Entry Deadline: Tuesday, March 9, 2021, by 5:00 p.m.
+Entry Deadline: Wednesday, March 1, 2023, by 5:00 p.m.